a7cha/zwalletnative/README.md

 Purpose of this project solve banking problems that oftenly wasting much of your times.

-This project built with Native.
+This project built with React Native.